 “The idea of Christ’s resurrection was injected into the old practice of Easter observance and not the other way around” (Early Gentile Christianity and its Hellenistic Background).

-The Greek word translated “Easter” in Acts 12:4 is pascha, and refers to Passover, which was always kept on the 14th day of the Hebrew month of Nisan (Abib).
+The Greek word translated “Easter” in Acts 12:4 is pascha.
+This refers to Passover, which was always kept on the 14th day of the Hebrew month of Nisan (Abib).
 It was Passover, not Easter, that God commanded His people to observe, and they did so throughout early New Testament time.
+“Easter” in Acts 12:4 is a gross mistranslation.

 But slowly, Easter, with all its pagan customs, replaced Passover.
-Disagreement arose surrounding the correct observance of the feast, and led to the “Quartodeciman Controversy.”
+Disagreement arose surrounding the correct observance of the day, which led to the “Quartodeciman Controversy.”

 The following quote from the 11th edition of Encyclopaedia Britannica shows how Easter was “Christianized:” “Polycarp, the disciple of St. John the Evangelist and bishop of Smyrna, visited Rome in 159 to confer with Anicetus, the bishop of that see, on the subject; and urged the tradition, which he had received from the apostle, of observing the fourteenth day…A final settlement of the dispute was one among the other reasons which led Constantine to summon the council of Nicaea in 325…The decision of the council was unanimous that Easter was to be kept on Sunday, and on the same Sunday throughout the world, and ‘that none should hereafter follow the blindness of the Jews’…”